dxcanh/filter/README.md

 In filter project, I am developing an application that applies filters to human faces in an image.
 I used deepface library for face detection, ResNet18 for facial landmarks detection, and then apply filters to the faces using Delaunay triangulation and affine transformation.

-In this repository, I implement an application that applies filters to faces using YOLO5Face, ResNet18, along with two algorithms: Delaunay triangulation and affine transformation.
+In this repository, I implement an application that applies filters to faces using deepface, ResNet18, along with two algorithms: Delaunay triangulation and affine transformation.
 Subsequently, I deploy it as a web application using the Gradio library.

 ## Installation